 Refund Point Operator Acknowledgement

-This Sample Agreement is intended as a guide only to demonstrates an approach that satisfies compliance to Regulation 4E(1)(c) of the Waste Avoidance and Resource Recovery (Container Deposit Scheme) Regulations 2019 (WA).
+This Sample Agreement is intended as a guide only to demonstrate an approach that satisfies compliance to Regulation 4E(1)(c) of the Waste Avoidance and Resource Recovery (Container Deposit Scheme) Regulations 2019 (WA).

 The provision of this Sample Agreement does not constitute legal or commercial advice.
-WA Return Recycle Renew Ltd (WARRRL) and its associates assumes no responsibility or liability for any loss or damage whatsoever arising out of or in connection to this Sample Agreement.
+WA Return Recycle Renew Ltd (WARRRL) and its associates assume no responsibility or liability for any loss or damage whatsoever arising out of or in connection to this Sample Agreement.
 You should always consider your own circumstances and seek appropriate professional legal advice prior to entering into any agreement.

 There is no obligation for a Refund Point Operator to seek permission from WARRRL to use, modify or copy from this Sample Agreement.

-WARRRL is under no obligation to review, advise on or approve Operators Bulk Claim Arrangement templates or any existing commercial agreements.
+WARRRL is under no obligation to review, advise on or approve Operator Bulk Claim Arrangement templates or any existing commercial agreements.

 Bulk Claim Arrangement and Services Agreement